amd/aocl-compression/docs/rst/index.rst

 supports the benchmarking of IPP compression methods, such as, lz4, lz4hc, zlib and bzip2.
 The library build framework offers CTest-based testing of the test cases implemented using GTest and the library test suite.
-Starting from AOCL-Compression 4.2, the library offers openMP based multi-threaded compression for a few methods.
+Starting from AOCL-Compression 4.2, the library offers openMP based multi-threaded compression for all the methods (for LZMA, only multi-threaded compression is supported).

 Unified APIs